KaraTheNeko/LS-Chat/README.md

    ```
 ## Commands
 * /name {Firstname} {Lastname} | Allows members to enter a firstname and a lastname into chat for it to automatically update in chat for them.
-* /department {so, hp, pd, fd, civ} | Allows members to select a department and it show in chat next to their name when they send a message.
+* /rank {rank} | Allows members to select a rank and it show in chat next to their name when they send a message.
+* /ranks {so/pd/state/fire/ems} | Lists out the acceptable ranks for /rank.
+Leave blank for misc ranks.
 * /twthandle {username} | Allows members to create an custom Twotter/Twitter handle that will then be used in the command /twt.
 * /twt {message} | Allows members to send a global message to other members on the server using Twotter/Twitter **[Global]**
 * /me {message} | Allows members to send messages over chat **[Proximity]**